buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProcessExtension/Entities/IfcEvent.md

 For building operation scenarios, IfcEvent may be assigned to a product (IfcElement subtype) using IfcRelAssignsToProduct to indicate a specific product occurrence that sources the event.

-> EXAMPLE&nbsp; An IfcSensor for a motion sensor may have a "Motion Sensed" event.
+> EXAMPLE  An IfcSensor for a motion sensor may have a "Motion Sensed" event.
 If the IfcEvent is defined by an IfcEventType and the IfcEventType is assigned to a product type (using IfcRelAssignsToProduct), then the IfcEvent must be assigned to one or more occurrences of the specified product type using IfcRelAssignsToProduct.

 ### Property Sets for Objects